After taking a rather lengthy hiatus from blogging and working on Teachers Pay Teachers products, I am back at it… Yay!

 Unpacking the Standard

 I recommend starting your plan by ‘unpacking’ the learning standard (the TEKS in my case).
-Unpacking the standard means that you are going to really study that standard in order to understand what the student is expected to do.
+Unpacking the standard means that you are going to really study that standard in order to understand what the student is expected to learn and to do.

 Before I get started, I want to emphasize that for purposes of this post, I’m discussing using the 5E Lesson Cycle as a daily planning guide.
 Planning according to the 5Es is very flexible in that it can be used to plan for daily instruction, as I’m doing here, or it can be used for planning with weekly, or even entire unit, goals in mind.
 Do what suits your needs.

 I’m going to use the fifth grade Texas Essential Knowledge Skills (TEKS) science standard 5.8D for demonstration.
 The TEKS standard 5.8D states that students should be able to “identify and compare the the physical characteristics of the sun, Earth, and moon“.
 The verbs in this standard are identify and compare, so that is what your 5E cycle needs to focus on.

 Well it is… and it isn’t.
 Identifying and comparing sound easy enough, but you need to develop lessons that build on prior knowledge, develop new understandings, and are rigorous.
 Depending on your state, you may or may not have a test for your grade.
 Here in Texas, fifth grade is the first year that students take a state science test.
 So, that leads to my next tip….

 Plan With the End in Mind